rekha-balan/azure-docs-test2-pr.nl-NL/articles/iot-hub/iot-hub-device-sdk-c-intro.md

 * Microsoft.Azure.IoTHub.IoTHubClient
 * Microsoft.Azure.umqtt

 You always need the **Microsoft.Azure.C.SharedUtility** package when you are working with the SDK.
-This sample uses the MQTT protocol, therefore you must include the **Microsoft.Azure.umqtt** and **Microsoft.Azure.IoTHub.MqttTransport** packages (there are equivalent packages for AMQP and HTTP).
+This sample uses the MQTT protocol, therefore you must include the **Microsoft.Azure.umqtt** and **Microsoft.Azure.IoTHub.MqttTransport** packages (there are equivalent packages for AMQP and HTTPS).
 Because the sample uses the **IoTHubClient** library, you must also include the **Microsoft.Azure.IoTHub.IoTHubClient** package in your solution.

 You can find the implementation for the sample application in the **iothub\_client\_sample\_mqtt.c** source file.